wanghaisheng/tiktoka-studio-uploader/README.md

-A cross platform GUI is being developed.Since my computer broken during the last 20 days, I  would add some features to old tkinter version
+The more modern web technology cross platform GUI is being delayed Since my computer broken during the last 20 days, I  would add some features to old tkinter version

 In the future I plan to add more features like invisible watermark to protect your copyright from theft and cross platform publish that you may post videos not only on Youtube.